Viphor/cpn2pn/README.md

   convertCPN.py [options] <source>

   Where <source> is the file to convert.
+  Note: stderr is used for outputting inconsistencies with the PNML standand.

 Options:
   -h, --help                Prints this text.
-  -o, --output-file <file>  Prints the PNML to the specified file instead of stdio.
+  -o, --output-file <file>  Prints the PNML to the specified file instead of stdout.
   -v, --verbose             Prints additional information such as size of input and output.
 ```